Like my solo trip around India, my decision to backpack Turkey was questioned by my parents since the beginning.

-On the first day, we went up the Alanya castle.
+Following the Red Tower, we went up to the Alanya castle.
 As one of the UNESCO World Heritage Sites, the castle has a long history.
 Parts of the fortification on which the castle is built dates back to the Byzantine Empire.
 After being occupied by the Ottoman Empire, the castle was built atop the rocking peninsula as a defense post against three sides, especially that facing the Mediterranean Sea.
 As such, it offers a great view of both the town and the sea.

 After wandering around the castle for a few hours, we decided to have dinner at Kale Panorama Restaurant.
 The restaurant is definitely one of the best in Alanya.
 Halfway down the hill, it is a place most locals go for a night out.
-The price is very fair, with the chicken burger costing a mere 8 lire.
-For US $2 we were feeding ourselves AND getting a view!
+The price is very fair, with the chicken burger costing a mere TL 8.
+For US 2 we were feeding ourselves AND getting a view!
 I ended up going back three more times, for both the sunset and its night views.

 We spent the next few days hitchhiking around Alanya, visiting places such as the Damlatas Caves (which I loved) and the Dim Cave.
 Hitch-hiking in the area was really easy.
 People gladly picked us up, even in secluded regions up in the mountains.
 Not everyone spoke English, but my friend spoke some Turkish, so we didn’t have a hard time getting to places we needed to go 🙂

-My friend began belting in the caves and the sound effects, with all the echoes and whatnot was mesmerizing.
+While visiting the Damlataş cave, my friend began belting.
+His vocals, with all the echoes and whatnot, was absolutely mesmerizing.
 We did get the security’s attention, but he was kind enough to just warn us against it.
 (Apparently, the vibration is terrible for the walls).

 We stayed in Alanya for 3 days.
-The accommodation was free since we couchsurfed.
-However, I believe hotels and hostels are generally pretty cheap in Turkey.
+The accommodation was free as we couchsurfed.
+However, hotels and hostels are generally pretty cheap in Turkey.

 Since we hitchhiked almost everywhere, we spent little to nothing on transportation.
-I would assume around 20 lire (US $6) were spent on buses around town.
+I would assume around TL 20 (US 6) were spent on buses around town.
 We opted for groceries and home cooking as opposed to eating out every day.
-In addition to the nights spent at Kale Panorama Restaurant, I paid around 40 lire (US $11) on food and wine.
+In addition to the nights spent at Kale Panorama Restaurant, I paid around TL 40 (US 11) on food and wine.

 Happy Travels xx